knzyrl/Star-Gazers-Project/README.md

    - Hardware: Minimum 4GB RAM and an internet connection for fetching astronomical data.

 ## Usage Guide
+1. Launch the application:
+  - Run the program by executing the **Main.java** file in your IDE or via the command line.
+2. Interact with the Graphical User Interface (GUI) that pops up:
+   - Click on the buttons depending on what you want to do: Generate star charts, view the astronomy picture of the day (APOD), check moon phases, or learn an interesting astronomy fact!
+   - Press the **Back** button to go back to the home screen, which will allow you to explore the other features we have.

+Example usage: View a star chart
+1. Open the application GUI
+2. Click the **Generate Star Chart** button
+3. The main interface for generating a star chart allows you to input longtitude, latitude, and date.
+4. If you don't know your precise coordinates, you can use the **Geocoding** function.
+5. After entering your details and clicking th e**Generate** button, the GUI will display an interactive star chart visualization.
+6. The visualization includes constellations, stars, and other celestial phenomena visible at the specified time and location.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE.md](LICENSE.md) file for details.

 ## Feedback
+We appreciate your interest in the Star Gazers project!
+However, we are not accepting feedback at this time.

 ## Contributions
+At the moment, we are not accepting external contributions.

 ## User Stories: